ConstructionPlacements

 28. Lendlease (Australia) – Real Estate Developer Turned Data Center Partner

-Lendlease announced a USD $1 billion partnership to develop data centers across Australia, China, Japan, Malaysia, and Singapore.
+Lendlease announced a USD 1 billion partnership to develop data centers across Australia, China, Japan, Malaysia, and Singapore—marking a significant strategic pivot from traditional real estate into digital infrastructure.

-Green Leadership: The company’s Tokyo facility supports next-gen requirements with high floor loading and dedicated plant for liquid cooling while targeting LEED Gold certification.
+Green Leadership: Lendlease’s Tokyo facility was designed to support next-generation high-density requirements with high floor loading, dedicated liquid cooling plant, and a target of LEED Gold certification.

 Indian Joint Ventures and Emerging Players